Parvezkhan0/go-social-network/README.md

 # Introduction
 This is a mini social network created with golang, gorilla/mux and gorm.
 I built this to get more familiar with the Go language.
 I also decided to use go template just to get familiar with them.
 I'll probably go with rest apis for future projects.
 I intend to do some refactoring later on, but the functionalities are currently working.
-Feel free to fork it or make some suggestions to the current implementation.
 Inspiration gotten from <a href="/https://github.com/yTakkar/Go-Mini-Social-Network">yTakkar's</a> .

 # Requirements